-The term “Fourth World Countries” is used to describe parts of countries in the Third World that are most stricken by poverty.
+The term “Fourth World Countries” is sometimes used unofficially to describe countries (or parts of countries) in the Third World that are most stricken by poverty.
 Most of these regions do not have political ties.
 The people of these nations are hunter-gatherers, live in nomadic communities, or are part of tribes.
 In some cases, these people may live in a First World country.
 However, their living standards are similar to those of Third World nations.

-It is important to note that many of these nations are self-surviving.
-However, their economic performance is much lower than in other more-developed nations of the world.
-For example, Aboriginal tribes do not require assistance from other nations, but they do not contribute to the global economy.
-These nations are typically excluded from world statistics.
-The nations classified as Fourth World are labeled by the United Nations as the Least Developed Countries or LDCs.
+It is important to note that many Fourth World nations are self-surviving, although their economic performance is often dwarfed by that of more highly developed countries.
+For example, Aboriginal tribes do not contribute to the global economy, but they also do not require assistance from other nations.
+These nations are often excluded from global statistics, as their contributions are negligible.
+Nations classified as Fourth World are typically ranked by the United Nations as the Least Developed Countries or LDCs.
 These countries rank lower than other nations in terms of socio-economic development and human development index ratings.
-These LDCs, which also have Fourth World regions, include the following nations.

 Fourth World countries are those that are self-surviving and there are currently 49 of them.